ibm-cloud-docs/solution-tutorials/cloud-usage.md

     ```
     {: pre}

-## Export usage using the command line
+## Export usage with the command line
 {: #usagecmd}

 Some in management often need data exported to another application.
 A common example is exporting usage data into a spreadsheet.
 In this section, you will export usage data into the comma separated value (CSV) format, which is compatible with most spreadsheet applications.

 This section uses two third-party tools: `jq` and `json2csv`.
 Each of the below commands is composed of three steps: obtaining usage data as JSON, parsing the JSON, and formatting the result as CSV.
+The process of obtaining and converting JSON data is not limited to `json2csv` and other tools can be leveraged.

 Use the `-p` option to pretty print results.
 If the data prints poorly, remove the `-p` argument to print the raw CSV data.
 {:tip}